emedware/omni18n/README.md

 Text keys are used as path, mostly beginning with a type (fld, msg, err, cmd, ...) and more sub-specification if needed.

+> :information_source: I personally use such shortcuts, but feel free to use "field", "message", ...

 - A key path can contain a translation AND sub-keys
 - In such case, the most precise translation is used even if the sub-key does not exist